bastajko/Enigmatry/README.md

 I added a few test cases where I just tried to show different techniques of testing.

+I used sqlite for dev purposes since the focus is on code.
+I wouldn't use it in a real world scenario.

 For any questions contact me at sbastajic@gmail.com